 We note that some of the web’s most popular forums are threaded: Reddit, Hacker News, etc.

-We know that some people prefer a flat view, and we’ll work to enable this visually as an option for those who prefer it.
+We know that some people prefer a flat view, and perhaps we could enable this as an option for those who prefer it.
 I’ll just note here that it’s easy to create a flat view out of a threaded forum, but impossible to do the reverse.

 It’s very worth reading the replies to Jeff on his own article… after the first twenty or so, the discussion turns very much in favor of the threaded model, and many excellent arguments are made.